nimiq/core-rs-albatross/docs/becoming_validator.md

 ## 4. Stake on Behalf of a Validator

 You can stake your NIM on behalf of an online validator.
-Your staked NIM then count towards the validator’s stake, increasing their likelihood of becoming a block producer.
+Your staked NIM then count towards the validator’s stake, increasing their likelihood of producing a block.
 Note that all block rewards are received by the validator's reward address, not yours.
-The arrangement of distributing rewards among stakers is made off-chain.
+The arrangement of distributing rewards among stakers is made off-chain and usually this is handled by a pool operator or the person who is operating the validator itself.

 ```
 stake:start <staker_address> <validator_address> <value>
 ```

-For the transaction to work, the account opf address `staker_address` must have a minimum of `value` in its balance.
 Also note that the value must be provided in Lunas.

 ## 5. Inactivate and Unstake